imitko/Virtuoso_Java_Samples/Jena/RDFLoader/readme.txt

      - "clear_graph": true - indicates clearance of existing data associated with destination named graph prior to commencement of new data load run.

+     - "gziped": true - indicates, that file was compressed with GZip.
+                It will be set automatically, if file has the additional extendion ".gz" or ".z" .
+                Example: "test.ttl.gz"